 - Increases energy, focus, and mental clarity

-This eating approach doesn’t have any specific food restriction, however, it’s better to stick to a well-balanced diet to get the best weight loss effect of the fasting.
+This eating approach doesn’t have any specific food restrictions, however, it’s better to stick to a well-balanced diet to ramp up weight loss.
 Make sure to eat high-fiber and high-protein foods to suppress your appetite during your fasting period.
 This can include nuts, beans, fruits, veggies, meat, fish or tofu.
-Note, consuming too many calories in your eating window can lead to weight gain, so make sure to track your calorie intake.
-Let’s take a closer look on what should be included into your daily ration.
+Note that consuming too many calories in your eating window can lead to weight gain, so make sure to track your calorie intake.
+Let’s take a closer look at what should be included into your daily menu.

 - Beans & Legumes – Black beans, chickpeas, and peas are a good source of protein that will boost your energy.

 - Fruits & Berries – Track your daily fruit intake and avoid overeating them as they contain natural sugar that can increase your insulin level.
-Add more berries to your daily ration, you can add them to a salad or a dessert.
+Add more berries to your diet, you can scatter them over a salad or a dessert.

 - Nuts – Nuts are full of healthy fats that will give you a feeling of satiety.
 Be careful, they are high in calories, so do not overeat them.
-You can eat a handful of almonds, walnuts, hazelnuts or cashews as a snack.
+You can nosh on a handful of almonds, walnuts, hazelnuts or cashews as a snack.

 - Protein – Lean beef, chicken, eggs and seafood are excellent sources of protein.
 It will give you the feeling of fullness and will help build muscle mass.

 - Seafood – Salmon, shrimp, and trout are the best nutrient-dense choices.

 - Whole Grains – Barley, brown rice, buckwheat, bulgur, oatmeal are rich in protein and fiber.

 - Healthy Fats – Nuts, seafood, olive oil, and coconut oil are the best sources of healthy fats.

 - Dairy – There is no need to choose low-fat dairy, as they have fewer nutrients.